SoftwareAG/c8y-docs/content/streaming-analytics/troubleshooting-bundle/diagnostics-download.md

 {{< /c8y-admon-info >}}

 If you have READ permission for "CEP management", links for downloading diagnostics information are available when you click the **User** button in the Streaming Analytics application.
-This opens the right drawer which includes a **Diagnostics** section with the following links:
+This opens the right drawer which contains a **Download diagnostics** section with the following links:

-- A **Download basic** link for downloading basic diagnostics information.
+- A **Basic diagnostics** link for downloading basic diagnostics information.
+This should typically be a few megabytes and take about 5 seconds to generate.
-- A **Download enhanced** link for downloading enhanced (more resource-intensive) diagnostics information.
+- An **Enhanced diagnostics** link for downloading enhanced, more resource-intensive diagnostics information.

 It may be useful to capture this diagnostics information when experiencing problems, or for debugging EPL apps.
 It is also useful to provide to [product support](/additional-resources/contacting-support/) if you are filing a support ticket.
 You can find the tenant ID and version number in the **Platform info** section of the right drawer.
 See [User options and settings](https://cumulocity.com/docs/get-familiar-with-the-ui/user-settings/) for more details.

-Basic diagnostics information is provided in a ZIP file named *diagnostic-overview&lt;timestamp&gt;.zip* and includes the following information (this should be typically a few Megabytes, and be generated in about 5 seconds):
+Basic diagnostics information is provided in a ZIP file named *diagnostic-overview&lt;timestamp&gt;.zip* and includes the following information:

 - The microservice log file contents, if available, including a record of the correlator's startup logging and the last hour or maximum of 20,000 lines of logging.